•

 Lives and works in São Paulo.

-His research involves abstract drawing, sound art, experimental design, and photography.
-He participated in group exhibitions in Brazil and abroad such as Tropical Punk, at the Whitechapel Gallery in London, and DOBRA, at Ferme du Buisson, in Paris.
-Among the individual ones, Calor e Conforto held at Sé, in 2018, and Pistinha Abstrata de Música Problema in Bogotá, 2016, stands out.
-Among the residences that participated, Homesession in Barcelona stands out in 2020.
-In 2022 realized the solo exhibition Coral Voral, at Sé, curated by Germano Dushá.
-Published a series of artist books that can be found in spaces such as Printed Matter, in New York, Tijuana, in São Paulo, and Motto, in Berlin.
-His performances also take place in a broader field.
-He organized and participated in independent exhibitions using expository methods "do it yourself" that anticipated, at the end of the nineties, the multiplicity of means and vehicles for the circulation of art, inside and outside the market.
-He worked as a curator of experimental music events and art collectives such as Supercolina, at Galeria Logo, and Conversão, at Sé.
+Carlos Issa is involved in research that encompasses abstract drawing, sound art, experimental design, and photography.
+He has participated in group exhibitions in Brazil and abroad, such as Tropical Punk at the Whitechapel Gallery in London, and DOBRA at Ferme du Buisson in Paris.
+His solo shows include Calor e Conforto at Sé Galeria in 2018 and Pistinha Abstrata de Música Problema in Bogotá in 2016.
+Noteworthy among the residencies he has taken part in is Homesession in Barcelona in 2020.
+In 2022, he held the solo exhibition Coral Vogal at Sé Galeria, curated by Germano Dushá.
+Carlos has also published a series of artist's books available in spaces such as Printed Matter in New York, Tijuana in São Paulo, and Motto in Berlin.
+His work extends into a broader field as he has organized and participated in independent exhibitions using "do it yourself" methods that anticipated, in the late 1990s, diverse ways of circulating art both within and outside the market.
+Additionally, he has curated experimental music events and art collectives such as Supercolina at Galeria Logo, and Conversão at Sé Galeria.

 • Celia Hempton